October 18, 2018 The Black Friday Survival Guide For Brands Craving A Boost In Sales

-One thing we do know is that consumer spending spikes in the holiday season with holiday sales accounting for 12.5% of total retail revenue in 2018.
+One thing we do know is that consumer spending spikes in the holiday season.
 People are ready and willing to open up their wallets and hand over their hard-earned money for a few once-in-a-lifetime deals.

 In fact… people can get a little crazy!

 - All of your prospects expect a deal.
 So to reap the rewards of increased consumer spending, you need to come to the party with an offer of value.

 - Everyone else is doing it, too.
 Just about every business conforms to the holiday season circus of deals and offers, including your competitors.
 So how will you ensure customers use their discretionary income to purchase your products rather than someone else’s?